 I’ve always loved reading.
 As a child, I went to another world through the pages of books, a world I’ve never really left.
 Now I find I like to write them.

 Beginning to read

 Back then, a set of the World Book Encyclopedia provided hours of fascination.
 Its multiple volumes probably taught me how much fun research could be.
 Following leads meant putting one book down and taking another from the shelf, finding the related entry, then going back to where I’d started—a very different feeling from today’s click-and-go links.

 I was lost in wonder as I wandered from aardvarks to geography, musical instruments to world flags and new-to-me lands and cultures in a kind of physicalized Wikipedia.

-On Saturday mornings, we’d go to the public library, where I could check out ten books a week.
-Then I’d get ten more.
+We’d go to the big public library every Saturday morning where there was a downstairs level for kids and an upstairs level for grown-ups.
+The maximum I could check out was ten books a week.
+The next weekend, I’d bring ten back, get ten more.
 I read everything I could get my hands on.

-I’ll be sharing opinions, memories and suggestions.
-Consider this an open invitation to join the dialogue by commenting on the individual posts and sharing your favorites.
+Consider this an open invitation to join the dialogue, ask and answer questions, and share your favorites.